natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Krasnolutsky's%20I-15bis.md

 === Flight performance ===
 {{Specs-Avia-Flight}}
 <!-- ''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->
-''Describe how the aircraft behaves in the air.
-Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.''

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics